 Path Head Watermill – a restored mill now powering woodworking machinery.

 Whitburn Windmill – a partially restored windmill, open on special open-days only.

 Fulwell Windmill – a windmill on the edge of Sunderland.
-Currently undergoing restoration.
+Situation unknown following restoration.

 Killhope Lead Mining Centre – a site demonstrating the history of lead mining including its use of water power.
 There is a large waterwheel, and a number of smaller ones around the site, including one underground.